MordragT/nix-templates/slides-fh-aachen/README.md

 ## About

-This is a minimal template to create a presentation with reveal.js
+This is a minimal template to create a presentation with marp

 ## Initialization